 Cell phone distractions present a serious danger to drivers.
 In 2014, 14% of car accidents in the United States involved at least one driver who was distracted by a cell phone.
 The problem is not just that using a cell phone to talk or sending a text message which requires you to take one or both hands off of the steering wheel, although that also contributes to the problem.
 While taking your eyes off the road to read a text message is certainly dangerous, the biggest problem is that cell phones and similar devices take your attention away from the road, plain and simple.

-Contact O’Keeffe O’Brien Lyson Foss About Distracted Driving Cases
+Contact O’Keeffe O’Brien Lyson Attorneys About Distracted Driving Cases